MaineGeneral Med. Ctr. Alfond Center for Health

 3 Super-sized operating rooms; 1 Cardiac Cath Lab; 7 specialty-sized general operating rooms; 6 procedure rooms; 192 private patient rooms on separate wings for behavioral health, critical care, general medical, general surgical, rehabilitation and women's health

 Outpatient facilities with extensive diagnostic facilities and doctors' offices

 Establishing positive distractions through garden views and other esthetic means

 the building layout supports Lean operations and flexibility and modularity in planning allowing independent expansion of building components

 Due in part to a milder than normal winter and the prefabrication/modular construction plan, the hospital is 8 months ahead of the planned construction schedule.
-Once open, in November 2013, the new hospital will consolidate all inpatient services from its two existing campuses in downtown Augusta and Waterville, Maine.
+Opened in November 2013, the new hospital consolidated all inpatient services from its two existing campuses in downtown Augusta and Waterville, Maine to the new LEED-HC Gold facility.
 It will also provide all outpatient care currently offered for the Southern Kennebec region, currently offered by the downtown campus.
 The site is approximately 172 Acres of rolling fields, intersected by Stone Brook, an environmentally significant stream and small tributary.
 The site has formerly been used as a dairy farm and most recently a golf course.